linuxserver/docker-mods/README.md

-# Docker mod for openssh-server
+# Rsync - Docker mod for openssh-server

 This mod adds rsync to openssh-server, to be installed/updated during container start.